jonathan-odonnell/milestone-project-3/testing.md

 4. Verify that if there is no next search perameter in the edit review page's URL, the user is returned to the 400 page.
     - Outcome: Pass

-5. Verify that users who are not signed in cannot access the edit product page by manually typing in it's URL and are returned to the sign in page.
+5. Verify that users who are not signed in cannot access the edit review page by manually typing in it's URL and are returned to the sign in page.
     - Outcome: Pass

 6. Verify that any user who is not the review's author cannot access the review's edit review page by manually typing in it's URL and are returned to the 403 page.